ALLways Learning Series

 Inclement Weather Cancellation Policy

 Our general rule is if NSCC - Kingstec Campus is closed due to inclement weather, Acadia Lifelong Learning classes and events will be cancelled for that day, even if the Acadia University campus remains officially open.
-Please check our site possible cancellation announcements.
+Please check our site for possible cancellation announcements.

 Date |